 10.240.0.2.
 In the Customer VPC network, requests with a destination of

-10.240.0.2are routed to the Google service's VPC network.
-After reaching the service network, the service network routes the request to the correct resource.
-Traffic travels internally within Google's network, not through the public Internet.
+10.240.0.2are routed to the private connection over to the service producer's network.
+After reaching the service network, the service network contains routes that direct the request to the correct resource.

 - To configure Private Google Access see Configuring Private Google Access.